LibraryofVA/MakingHistory-transcribe/README.md

 Overview
 --------
-[Making History - Transcribe](http://www.virginiamemory.com/transcribe/) is a tool for engaging users in transcribing handwritten documents, making them more searchable and enhancing them for research.
+[Making History - Trnscribe](http://www.virginiamemory.com/transcribe/) is a tool for engaging users in transcribing handwritten documents, making them more searchable and enhancing them for research.
 Transcribe is built on the [Omeka](http://omeka.org/) content management system and uses the [Scripto](http://scripto.org/) plugin to facilitate transcription.
 [Scripto](http://scripto.org/) uses [MediaWiki](http://www.mediawiki.org/wiki/MediaWiki), which allows users to continually improve upon work that has already been done.
 UI-Libraries made significant additions to the Scripto plugin, created a new Omeka theme, and customized other Omeka plugins to style and scale for a library production environment.
+A pervious version of the Library's project can be found at [Making History: Transcribe 2.0](https://github.com/LibraryofVA/MakingHistory-transcribe-2.0).

 Requirements
 ------------